awsdocs/aws-proton-user-guide/doc_source/ag-env-account-connections.md

 **Accept or reject an environment account connection in a management account as shown in the following command and response\.**

 **Note**
-If you reject this environment account connection, you *won’t* be able to accept or use the rejected environment account connection\.
+If you reject this environment account connection, you won't be able to accept or use the rejected environment account connection\.

 If you specify **Reject**, the status changes from *pending* to *rejected*\.